t-neumann/t-neumann.github.io/_posts/2019-09-02-SquareNumberZeros.md

 From (3) directly follows that any square number with ending zeros, strictly ends with zeros of a multiple of 2 - therefore an even number - of zeros.

-we have proofed the theorem and therefore can use it to probe for counter-examples given the properties in our initial question.
+We have proofed the theorem and therefore can use it to probe for counter-examples given the properties in our initial question.

 ## Disprove statement by counterexample